Katehamilton1/portfolio/README.md

 * Portfolio

 ## contact me
-*allows someone to be able to send their email
+* form to allow someone to be able to send their email to contact Kate Hamilton

 ## website